 I carry two wonderful milk paint lines in my retail spaces.

 Both of these milk paint lines have fabulous properties and are well-suited to different looks and surfaces.
-The purpose of this blog post is to help you determine which milk paint product you should choose for your next paint project.
+So how do you choose which one is right for your project?

 General Finishes Milk Paint